unlhcc/r-novice-gapminder/_episodes/05-data-structures-part1.md

 > > answer <- list(dataTypes, dataStructures)
 > > ~~~
 > > {: .r}
-> > Note: it's nice to make a list in big writing on the board or taped to the wall
-> > listing all of these types and structures - leave it up for the rest of the workshop
-> > to remind people of the importance of these basics.
 > >
 > {: .solution}
 {: .challenge}